czim/laravel-cms-models/documentation/ModelConfiguration/List.md

 Note that if the `columns` section is omitted from the configuration, this can easily result in (too) many columns being rendered for hefty models.

+### Column Display Values

+The key values pairs that may be set for a column display are as follows.

+- `source` (string)
+    An identifier for a source relative to the model record displayed.
+    This may be the name of a model attribute (translated or not), or a dot-notation reference to an attribute on a related model.
+    If this is not set, the list column key is used.

+- `strategy` (string)
+    An FQN, class name or alias for a list display strategy.

+- `label` (string)
+    A label text to display in the table header.
+    If this is not set, the list column key is used (prettified a bit).

+- `label_translated` (string)
+    A translation key to use for a translated table header.
+    If this is set, it overrides `label`.

+- `sortable` (boolean)
+    Whether the column allows sorting.

+- `sort_strategy` (string)
+    The strategy for sorting the column.
+    If none is set, it will default to an alphanumeric, null-last sort.

+- `sort_direction` (string: 'asc' or 'desc')
+    The direction to sort in initially.
+    Defaults to `'asc'` for most columns (`'desc'` for model timestamps and numeric primary keys).

+- `options` (array)
+    A list of key-value pairs that may set options to be used by the relevant strategies.

+- `disable_default_action` (boolean)
+    If this is set to `true`, any default row-click action will be disabled for this column.
+This is useful for preventing problems with columns that offer clickable events that may clash with the 'normal' click action.

+- `hide` (boolean)
+    If `true`, hides the column from the listing entirely.
+    Mainly useful for hiding columns without having to remove the settings entirely.

 See [List Display Strategies](../Strategies.md#list-display-strategies) for information about strategies that can be used (or how to create new ones).